How much aid is there? Who provides it? Who implements it? Where does it go and what is spent on?

 - Least developed countries (LDCs) now account for 45% of ODA disbursements and ODA to this group grew at twice the rate of ODA overall during the last decade.

-- Afghanistan and Iraq have been regular top recipients of ODA over the last decade, receiving the highest volumes of ODA across 2009-2011.
-India and China, both middle income countries but with very large numbers of people living in absolute poverty, have also been significant recipients.
+- Afghanistan and Iraq have been regular top recipients of ODA over the last decade, receiving the highest volumes of ODA across 2009–2011.
+India and China, both middle income countries but with very large numbers of people living in extreme poverty, have also been significant recipients.
 Their ODA per poor person averages around US$6 a year – lower than any other country.